adastorm/CMPT304_Assignment_2/README.md

-# CMPT305 Assignment 2 - Tic Tac Toe
+This is the readme for CMPT 305 Assignment 2

+By: Jonah Watts

+For: Ben Cameron

 ---

+### Goals for the project

-- [ ] Finish the main html layout
+- [x] Finish the main html layout

-- [ ] Finish the css style
+- [x] Finish the css style

 - [ ] Create the game logic for tic-tac-toe

-- [ ] Have the logic interact with website
+- [x] Have the logic interact with website